Geeta Novotny: 2002 to 2004

+In 2002, Novotny completed the apprenticeship with the Utah Opera where she toured.
+Prior to that, she performed as the First Prioress in Dialogues des Carmélites with the Aspen Opera Theater Center and performed the title role in Rossini's La Cenerentola with the Fort Worth Touring Opera.

-She made her solo debut at Carnegie Hall in 2002 as a soloist in Mendelssohn's A Midsummer Night's Dream.
+Novotny made her solo debut at Carnegie Hall in 2002 as a soloist in Mendelssohn's A Midsummer Night's Dream.
+The Sisters first performed this work at the Aspen Music Festival with the Aspen Chamber Symphony.

-Some highlights include performances as the alto soloist, along with her soprano sister, Dana Bhatnagar-Vachharajani, in Mozart's Requiem with the Pro Arte Chorale and the Haddonfield Symphony (2004).
+Some highlights include performances as the alto soloist, along with her soprano sister, Dana Bhatnagar-Vachharajani, in Mozart's Requiem with the Pro Arte Chorale and the Haddonfield Symphony in 2004.
 Prior to that, Novotny made her New Jersey Symphony Orchestra debut as a soloist in Much Ado About Shakespeare.
 These performances she reprised with her sister; performing as the soloists in Mendelssohn's A Midsummer Night's Dream; along with performing the vocal solos of: Thomas Arne's Three Shakespeare Songs and Chilcot's Orpheus With His Lute.

 Novotny and her sister were the Grand Prize Winners of the 2003 International Young Artist Peninsula Music Festival Competition in Palos Verdes, California.
 For Novotny and her sister, this achievement had been an addition to the above-mentioned honor of their Carnegie Hall debuts as the soloists in Mendelssohn's A Midsummer Night's Dream.
-The Sisters first performed this work at the Aspen Music Festival with the Aspen Chamber Symphony.

 In 2003, Novotny performed as the mezzo-soprano soloist with the Metropolitan Opera Orchestra, with the American Ballet Theatre at the Metropolitan Opera House in Frederick Ashton's ballet The Dream.
 That same year, Novotny performed the role of Maddalena in Rigoletto with the Amarillo Opera.

-In 2002, Novotny completed the apprenticeship with the Utah Opera where she toured.

-Prior to that, she performed as the First Prioress in Dialogues des Carmélites with the Aspen Opera Theater Center.

-That same year, Novotny performed the title role in Rossini's La Cenerentola with the Fort Worth Touring Opera.